fsdev3/foodsta/README.md

 # foodsta

-in foodsta project font roboto semibold 600 - this font does not have such size 600.
+1. in foodsta project font roboto semibold 600 - this font does not have such size 600.
+2. icons sizes to sprite?